Korean architecture: Post-modern Korean architecture

-It wasn't until the late 1980s and early 1990s that an entirely new generation of Korean architects had the freedom and the financing to build Korean architecture in a distinct Korean manner.
+It was not until the late 1980s and early 1990s that an entirely new generation of Korean architects had the freedom and the financing to build Korean architecture in a distinct Korean manner.
 This was a result of architects studying and training in Europe, Canada, and even in South America, and seeing the need for more of a sense of unique style, and more sophisticated materials.
 There was a new determination that nationalistic architectural elements had to be revived and refined.
 Buildings had to mean something within their cultural context.

 Post-modern Korean architecture is defined as from 1986 to 2005.
 Cultural and museum buildings have followed; with city halls and buildings for the civil service appearing generally in a New York/Chicago style rather than following London or Paris trends.

 Individuality and experimentation became the new cause for young architects, however the country as a whole was slow to move from the old traditions into seeing good architecture aesthetics as being important to the sense of a village, town, or city.
 Change was forced at times against intense resistance, and new buildings evolved at great cost to the architects and builders and within a great tension.

 Much of the growth of new architecture came from retail stores, clothing shops, bistros, cafes, and bars; and the underside of architectural commissions, rather than from major government contracts or the financial and corporate community.
 Foreign corporations setting up Korean headquarters also brought in an entirely new spirit of architecture to define their own visions.

 In recent years a number of large and iconic modernist projects have been developed in Seoul such as the 2008 Dominique Perrault building at Ewha Womans University, the 2012 Seoul City Hall extension by iArc and the large Dongdaemun Design Plaza designed by Zaha Hadid and opened in 2014.

 Important architects at this time include:

+Recent history

+South Korea's distinct historical progression and its predominantly mountainous terrain have played crucial roles in shaping the architectural landscape of the nation.
+Approximately 70% of South Korea is covered with mountains, a geographical feature that has profoundly influenced both traditional and contemporary building practices.
+This rugged terrain required innovative architectural solutions to address the challenges posed by limited flat land available for construction projects.
+The rapid modernization that South Korea underwent in the late half of the 20th century further accelerated the evolution of its architecture.
+Post-war economic development, particularly from the 1960s onwards, saw South Korea transforming from a predominantly agricultural society to a technologically advanced urban society.
+This transition demanded new types of buildings, from residential complexes to commercial and industrial facilities, all designed to maximize the efficient use of space.